MACHINERY REGULATION 2023/1230

-Service designed to respond to the requests of RSPPs and for those who want to have an overview of the machines & to respond to the new features of the 2023/1230 machinery regulation Census of work equipment with distinction of types and marking (CE marked and non-CE marked) Index of intervention priority and general overview of the situation through macro-indicators of the state of conformity of the machines Verification of the technical documentation accompanying each individual machine (CE declaration, presence of risk analysis)
+Service designed to meet the requests of RSPPs and for those who want to have an overview of the machines and to respond to the new features of the Machinery Regulation 2023/1230.
+Census of work equipment with distinction between types and markings (CE marked and non-CE marked).
+Intervention priority index and general overview of the situation through macro-indicators of the state of conformity of the machines.
+Verification of the technical documentation accompanying each individual machine (CE declaration, presence of risk analysis).

 Risk analysis of machines and production lines

-Attention to detail in every phase from design to construction.
+Attention to detail at every stage, from design to construction.
 Standard and "tailor-made" mechanical protections designed and built on site.
 Involvement of production and maintenance personnel in defining technical solutions (areas, segregations, adjustments, etc.).
-Design of safety logics based on risk analysis and the required Performance Level (PLr).
-Implementation of interventions on electrical/electronic, pneumatic and hydraulic logics.
-Updating of technical documentation and preparation of machine sheets for managing residual risks.
+Design of safety logic based on risk analysis and required Performance Level (PLr).
+Implementation of interventions on electrical/electronic, pneumatic, and hydraulic logics.
+Updating of technical documentation and preparation of machine data sheets for residual risk management.

 Residual risk management

-Documented training of operators on residual risks and on the use of the equipment.
-Machine safety sheet, which reports information on risks, existing safety measures, prohibitions to be respected, PPE required and behavioral measures to be adopted, including operations for making the equipment safe (0-energy).
-Change management: updating of the documentation accompanying the machines and equipment (declaration of conformity, user manual, inspection and maintenance register).
-Updating of the risk assessment (DVR) with the management of residual risks.
+Documented operator training on residual risks and equipment use.
+Machine safety data sheet, including risk information, existing safety measures, prohibited items, required PPE, and behavioral measures to be adopted, including equipment safety measures (zero-energy).
+Change management: updating documentation accompanying machinery and equipment (declaration of conformity, user manual, inspection and maintenance log).
+Updating the risk assessment (DVR) to address residual risks.

 Guaranteed success